hamza-mohd/clarkio.github.io/src/pages/blog/old-posts/2024-02-28-meshery-performance.md

 ### **Final Thoughts**

 We obsess over performance, and yet most of our tools are designed like it’s 2005.
 Meshery is different.
-It’s built for the **multi-service, polyglot, service-mesh-powered world** we actually live in.
+It’s built for the **multi-service, polyglot, cloud-native-infrastructure-powered world** we actually live in.

 As engineers, our job is not just to build fast systems—it’s to understand *why* they’re fast or slow.
 Meshery gives me that understanding.

-If you’re working in Kubernetes, running a service mesh, or just tired of duct-taping Grafana to load tests, you owe it to yourself to try Meshery.
+If you’re working in Kubernetes, running workloads in public clouds, or just tired of duct-taping Grafana to load tests, you owe it to yourself to try Meshery.

 —